Goldman Sachs trims partner list to help cut expenses

-(Reuters) - Goldman Sachs Group Inc (GS.N) has cut the number of employees it lists as partners to help streamline expenses.
+Nov 4 (Reuters) - Goldman Sachs Group Inc has cut the number of employees it lists as partners to help streamline expenses.

 Goldman has reduced the number of partners to 407, down 31 from February, the bank said in a filing with the U.S. Securities and Exchange Commission, without identifying the partners that had been dropped.